-OBJECTIVE 1: Sibshops will provide brothers and sisters of children with special needs an opportunity to meet other siblings in a relaxed, recreational setting.
+OBJECTIVE 1: Provide brothers and sisters of children with special needs an opportunity to meet other siblings in a relaxed, recreational setting.

 OBJECTIVE 1 ACTIVITIES:

 OBJECTIVE 1 OUTCOMES:

 OBJECTIVE 1 MEASUREMENT:

-OBJECTIVE 2: Sibshops will provide brothers and sisters with opportunities to discuss common joys and concerns with other siblings of children with special needs.
+OBJECTIVE 2: Provide brothers and sisters with opportunities to discuss common joys and

+0 - 0 - 0 - 111 - 1 concerns with other siblings of children with special needs.

+defined the sibilities of difficient with appendict feeds.

-OBJECTIVE 2 ACTIVITIES:
+OBJECTIVE 2

+ACTIVITIES:

+ACTIVITIES.

-OBJECTIVE 2 OUTCOMES:
+OBJECTIVE 2

+OUTCOMES:

-OBJECTIVE 2 MEASUREMENT:
+OBJECTIVE 2

+MEASUREMENT:

+WEASUREWENT:

-OBJECTIVE 3: Sibshops will provide siblings with an opportunity to learn how others handle
+OBJECTIVE 3: Provide siblings with an opportunity to learn how others handle situations

-situations commonly experienced by siblings of children with special needs.
+commonly experienced by siblings of children with special needs.

+commonly experienced by claimings of crimaters managed and control of the control

-OBJECTIVE 3 ACTIVITIES:
+OBJECTIVE 3

+ACTIVITIES:

-OBJECTIVE 3 OUTCOMES:
+OBJECTIVE 3

+OUTCOMES:

-OBJECTIVE 3 MEASUREMENT:
+OBJECTIVE 3

+MEASUREMENT:

+WEASUREWENT:

+1

-OBJECTIVE 4: Sibshops will provide siblings with an opportunity to learn more about the implications of their sibling's special needs.
-OBJECTIVE 4 ACTIVITIES: implications of their sibility's special needs.
-OBJECTIVE 4 OUTCOMES: OBJECTIVE 4 MEASUREMENT:
+OBJECTIVE 4: Provide siblings with an opportunity to learn more about the implications of

+ODSECTIVE 4. their sibling's special needs.

+OBJECTIVE 4

+ACTIVITIES:

+ACTIVITIES.

+OBJECTIVE 4

+OUTCOMES:

+OOTOOMEO.

+OBJECTIVE 4

+MEASUREMENT:

+OBJECTIVE 5: Provide parents and other professionals with opportunities to learn

-OBJECTIVE 5: Sibshops will provide parents and other professionals with opportunities to learn more about the concerns and opportunities frequently experienced by brothers and sisters of people with special needs.
+OBOLOTIVE O. Provide parents and other professionals with opportunities to learn more about the concerns and opportunities frequently experienced by brothers and sisters of people with special needs.

+brothers and sisters of people with special needs.

-OBJECTIVE 5 ACTIVITIES:
+OBJECTIVE 5

+ACTIVITIES:

-OBJECTIVE 5 OUTCOMES:
+OBJECTIVE 5

+OUTCOMES:

+OD ISOTUE S

 OBJECTIVE 5 MEASUREMENT:

+WILASUKLWILINI.